 I wanted to make this all about puns.
-The way “Seoul” is pronounced gives room for a landslide of bad humor.
+The way “Seoul” is pronounced gives room for a landslide of bad humour.
 Then I cringed at my own jokes and decided I can’t do this to people.
 Seoul is like a grown-up Tokyo.
-A little bit more serious or mature.
+Maybe it’s just a little bit more serious or mature.
 They still got their really weird stuff like poop emoji cafés or PooPoo Land (https://playpoop.com/) museum/exhibition.
 They serve lattes in toilet bowl mugs.
-Seoul is “anime" just not as out-there as Tokyo, you won’t see many cosplayers on the streets.
+Seoul is “anime”.
+It’s just not as out-there as Tokyo so you won’t see many cosplayers on the streets.
 They got their own brand of goofy, while Japans has their manga, Korean have manhwa.
 Both have those awesome animal-themed cafés, like ones with dozens of cats, or one with raccoons.
 I don’t know about the smell though.

-People in Seoul are a little different than what you might expect.
-They're very private; they don’t like touching and they don’t like high-fives or handshakes.
+People in Seoul are a bit different than you might expect.
+Above all: they are very private.
+They don’t like touching and they don’t like high-fives or handshakes.
 The language barrier is real.
 English is either broken or completely absent, signs are rarely translated.
 Getting around a city this large is a real chore when you can’t read Korean.
 That’s when a few apps come to play.
 Everything is possible with Google Maps, Translate, and a little smartphone magic.
 Now you can finally visit all those wacky museums!

 That could be the secret to Koreans drinking almost every night of the week.
 Yup, it’s not in the west, where mostly drink during the weekends.
 They get smashed from Monday to Sunday.
-I have to admit it’s pretty hardcore and that's coming from an Eastern European.
-Locals usually move to one of many clubs, following up with a hookup club.
+I have to admit it’s pretty hard-core and mind it’s an Eastern European saying this.
+Locals usually move to one of many clubs, following up with a hook-up club.
 It’s like a singles party, where the manager tries to keep a 50:50 ratio of men to women.
 The night ends at a karaoke where you can make a fool of yourself.
 At that point, no one remembers anything so it’s okay.
 See what I mean?
 They don’t **** around when it comes to partying.
 The main nightlife hubs are Gangnam and Hongdae.
-Gangnam is an upscale district for rich kids, while Hongdae is mostly populated by students.
+Gangnam is an upscale district for rich kids, while students mostly populate Hongdae.